sandeshad100/AutoCodeTube/README.md

 💎 Add and commit the changes.
 💎 Generate a Pull Request
 💎 That's it, We are done!!

+💎 OR
+💎 You can Clone this repository and create branch, make necessary changes and push to your branch.

 # What can I contribute?
 💎 You can provide guidelines on how this project should be developed.
 You can write your guidelines/algoritm under our documentation folder.